CREWdecisions/elicitr/tests/testthat/_snaps/add_data.md

       out <- elic_add_data(x, data_source = z, round = 1, verbose = FALSE)
     Condition
       Warning:
       !
-Reordered <id> "5ac97e0" and "e78cbf4" of the variable var2 according to the order "min-max-best"
+Reordered <id> "5ac97e0" and "e78cbf4" for the variable var2 according to the order "min-max-best"
       Warning:
       !
-Reordered <id> "3d32ab9" of the variable var3 according to the order "min-max-best"
+Reordered <id> "3d32ab9" for the variable var3 according to the order "min-max-best"

 # Raises info